-Our leadership team comprises world-class scientists - pioneers in perovskite technology, and prominent business leaders with proven track records in leading start-up companies and commercialising display materials.
+Our leadership team combines world-class scientists who are pioneers in perovskite technology and prominent business leaders with proven track records in leading start-up companies and in commercialising display materials.

 Please click on a team member to see their profile.